Hours: Tuesday to Saturday from 6:00PM until close

 ** Larger sizes now available XXL+

-Suite offering: Full shaker cupboard kitchen; pots, pans, tableware and stainless appliances, harvest table seats up to 8, bright subway tiled rainshower bathroom, Queen size tech air mattress memory foam hide-a-bed.
-Cot bed for children.
-No TV, but free WiFi for your entertainment.
+Suite offering: Full shaker cupboard kitchen; pots, pans, tableware and stainless appliances, harvest table seats up to 8, bright subway tiled rainshower bathroom, Queen size bed.
+Hide-a-bed for children.
+No TV, free WiFi for your entertainment.